Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 Rauwolfia health benefits

-1. Sleeplessness: In sleeplessness, 150 mg to 250 mg of powder can be given.
+1. Sleeplessness: 150 mg to 250 mg of powder can be given in sleeplessness.
 It induces sound sleep.
-In insanity, it should be given with rose water.
-Diet rich in rice and milk should be given to these patients.
+In insanity, it should be provided with rose water.
+A diet rich in rice and milk should be given to these patients.

 under stress and strain conditions.

-3. Nervous System Disorders: Take the equal portion of Sarpagandha powder (1 part), Vacha (Acorus Calamus) (1 part), and atamansi (Nardostachys (1 part).
+3. Nervous System Disorders: Take an equal portion of Sarpagandha powder (1 part), Vacha (Acorus Calamus) (1 piece), and atamansi (Nardostachys (1 article).
 Mix and take one teaspoonful three times a day with cold water or gulabark in the treatment of Hysteria, Schizophrenia, Delusion, Emotional

 states and personality disorders.

 4. Tranquilizer: Take Sarpagandha (1 gm), TrifIa Churan(Trio-myrobalans) (5 gm) and Bael leave juice (Eagle Marvellous) (10 gm).
-Now, ponder over these powders with the juice and make small pills of 500 mg.
-One tablet, morning and evening with milk or whey should be taken in High Blood Pressure, Emotional and Aggressive behavior.
+Could you combine these powders with the liquid and make small pills of 500 mg?
+Morning and evening, one tablet with milk or whey should be taken for High Blood Pressure and emotional and Aggressive behaviour.

 5. High Blood Pressure: Sarpagandha (1 gm), Harad(1gm), and Giloy(1gm).
-Mix and take daily with Terminalia Arjuna) decoction or water for the treatment of heart problems, high blood pressure, and tachycardia.
+Mix and take daily with Terminalia Arjuna) decoction or water for treating heart problems, high blood pressure, and tachycardia.

-6. Migraine: Take Ashwagandha (1 part), Sarpagandha(1 part), and Piper longum root (1 part).
-Mix all in equal quantity and take half to one teaspoon, twice a day, for
+6. Migraine: Take Ashwagandha (1 part), Sarpagandha(1 piece), and Piper longum root (1 piece).
+Mix all in equal quantity and take half to one teaspoon twice a day rescinding for

-the management of sleeplessness, tension headache, and migraine.
+the management of sleeplessness, tension headaches, and migraine.

 4 thoughts on “Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects”